brightblueray/terraform-azrure-module_template/README.md

-# terraform-aws-module
+# terraform-azure-module
-A simple template for an AWS Module
+A simple template for an Azure Module